 - Spend quality time with your children: Let them help you cook dinner, play a game or read them a book.
 Any of these will draw your children closer to you and take their mind off of what’s going on, even if it’s just for a little while.

 - Talk to them: Your children may have already heard the worst there is when it comes to tragedies on the news.
 Speak to them about what they know, clear up any errors and let them share their fears.

-- Reassure them: When children see scary events like the Boston Marathon tragedy, it’s not strange for them to be afraid the same will happen to them, their family or someone they care about.
+- Reassure them: When children see scary events on the news, it’s not strange for them to be afraid the same will happen to them, their family or someone they care about.
 Let your children know that they’re going to be safe and that you are there to protect them.
 Put their mind at ease and remind them that you love them and that they are going to be safe.